This week, we’re talking about Moving Forward in this unusual time in history.

 Finally, we leave you with some experiments that encourage you to explore your own capacity for making sense of what’s happening now, and for building discernment into your own next steps.

-AND we offer hearty thanks to this season’s sponsor: Brian Johnson’s Optimize and their Optimize Coach program.
+AND we offer hearty thanks to this season’s sponsor: Brian Johnson’s Optimize by Heroic.

 “Moving Forward” Episode Highlights